Transition from adiabatic inspiral to plunge for eccentric binaries: Adiabatic inspiral with eccentricity, and how it ends

 Our model for the transition from inspiral to plunge requires adiabatic backreaction data from a region very close to the LSO.
 Quantities which describe backreaction vary rather sharply over the domain $p_{\rm LSO}(a, e) \le p \le p_{\rm LSO}(a, e) + 0.05M$.
 In order to construct accurate interpolants over this region, we develop a small but dense inner subgrid covering the region near the LSO:

 We use $p^{\rm in}_{\rm min}(a, e) = p_{\rm LSO}(a, e) + 10^{-4}M$, and $\Delta p(e) = p^{\rm out}_{\rm min}(a, e)- p^{\rm in}_{\rm min}(a, e)$.
-At each orbit, we compute $(dE/dt, dL_z/dt)$ using the Teukolsky equation \cite{Teukolsky1973} in a frequency-domain decomposition, including enough modes that fluxes converges to a part in $10^{-5}$.
+At each orbit, we compute $(dE/dt, dL_z/dt)$ using the Teukolsky equation \cite{Teukolsky1973} in a frequency-domain decomposition, including enough modes that fluxes converge\footnote{Convergence at fractional accuracy $10^{-5}$ is adequate for our studies, though not for other work.
+For example, the data sets used for FEW require more accuracy.} to a part in $10^{-5}$.
 See \cite{Hughes2021} for a detailed discussion of the algorithm used to compute fluxes.
 Figure \ref{fig:e0.512_flux} shows examples of the fluxes we use on our grid, and in particular how flux data rapidly vary as the LSO is approached.
 This steep growth appears to reflect the ``zoom-whirl'' character of orbits as they approach the LSO; the peak in the fluxes behaves in a simple way as a function of the number of axial revolutions the orbit makes for each full radial cycle.
 This behavior will be discussed in detail elsewhere.

 To construct an inspiral, we start at an initial point $(p_i, e_i)$ in this plane.
 From this point, we integrate up $(dE/dt, dL_z/dt)$ to construct $[E(t), L_z(t)]$ along the inspiral.
 Using Ref.\ \cite{Hughes2024}, it is simple to use this to build the trajectory $[p(t), e(t)]$ that the adiabatic inspiral follows from $(p_i, e_i)$ to a point $(p_f, e_f)$ just outside the LSO.
 The duration of such an inspiral scales as $M/\eta = M^2/\mu$.
 Figure \ref{fig:a0.0_a0.7_insp} shows examples of inspiral in the $(p, e)$ plane for $a = 0$ and $a = 0.7M$.